Wireframing tools & atomic design: UX from the bottom up

-Wireframing with atomic design: breaking design down to the primary building blocks to fully understand what the user really wants.
+Atomic design and wireframing: breaking UX design down to the primary building blocks to fully understand what the user really wants

 Web design is constantly evolving and we must change with the times.
 As users have come into the design foreground, so it has become the number one goal of web and mobile designers to provide excellent user experiences across sites, apps and devices used on a daily basis.
 But it looks like we’ve been over complicating things, when really we need to go back to basics to fully understand our audience.
-Enter Atomic Design.
-In this post, we’ll explore what atomic design is and how we can incorporate it into our wireframing process.
+Enter atomic design and atomic prototyping.
+In this post, we’ll explore what atomic design is and how we can incorporate it into our interactive wireframing process.

 “Atomic Design was developed in response to the responsive, digital world we live in.”
 Joe Toscano

 Atomic design is a methodology for creating robust design systems with the big picture in mind.
 Implementing atomic design principles whilst building web and mobile wireframes (aka atomic prototyping) will allow you to improve UX, by working from the bottom up with the most fundamental web or app components, from the very early stages of the design process.
 Let’s discuss atomic design in relation to wireframing and prototyping your designs.

 Atomic design prototyping with Justinmind.
 Fast and free to try.

 Understanding atomic design

 Atomic design intends to break user interfaces down to their most basic elements, and only moving forward with design once the starting point has been established.
 Atomic, from Greek, a-tomos, meaning undividable, takes the fundamental, unbreakable components – the atoms – as that starting point.
 Together with molecules, organisms, templates and pages, these components form the five elements of atomic design.
 They can also be divided into building blocks (atoms, molecules, organisms), and containers (templates and pages).
 The key principle is to use the most basic elements to build up to the next level.

 The 5 elements of atomic design